peitianyu/tt_bt/README.md

 Each token is separated by ' ', i.e. be careful when using tokens, e.g..
     var v = get_func "task1" √
     var v = get_func"task1" ×
-Single line comments using #
+# : single line comments using #
-var : means that the variable is only used to get the function func : denotes a function combination, used only for sequential function combinations. if ... else ... : judgment function while : repeatable parallal : parallal execution, all functions inside will construct a new thread and execute in parallel. try catch : try several times, if still fails, go to catch processing, note that as long as the execution of try, catch must be constructed sleepms : delay of several ms
+var : means that the variable is only used to get the function func : denotes a function combination, used only for sequential function combinations. if ... else ... : judgment function while : repeatable repeat : repeat several times parallal : parallal execution, all functions inside will construct a new thread and execute in parallel. try catch : try several times, if still fails, go to catch processing, note that as long as the execution of try, catch must be constructed sleepms : delay of several ms